-In Hong Kong, confiscated property cannot be used to satisfy civil claims for damages or compensation from a claim arising from the conviction.
+Confiscated property cannot be used to satisfy civil claims for damages, or compensation from a claim arising from the conviction.

-32 Confiscation of profits
+Confiscation of profits

-Is it possible to recover the financial advantage or profit obtained though the commission of criminal offences?
+Is it possible to recover the financial advantage or profit obtained through the commission of criminal offences?